GarryPatchett/QuickVectors.FSharp/docs/QuickVectors.Core.FSharp/110-Tessellator.md

 To specify a tessellator simply supply its name, such as `Tessellator.Hexagons`.

+You can see visual examples of the tessellators [here](https://github.com/GarryPatchett/QuickVectors.FSharp/blob/main/docs/QuickVectors.Core.FSharp/images/Tessellator-Examples.png).

 ## Discriminated Union Identity Values

 Functions are available for converting to and from POCO types and DU cases.